electronpass/manifesto/Data Definitions.md

 This file explains the wallet format.
 It is basicly encrypted JSON.

 ## Current version
 This document is describing version `0`.
-This version
+This version is a development version that changes regulary and is not backward compatible.

 ## Why JSON
 There are probably better object serialization and storage options than JSON, but JSON has some major benefits: